wogri/nft-firewall-holepuncher/README.md

 ### Installing dependencies and building the binary
-You will need grpc to build this binary.
+You will need grpc to change the protos of this binary.
 You can find the instructions how to download and build grpc here: https://grpc.io/docs/quickstart/go.html

 Beyond that the bcrypt library will also be needed.
 TL;DR instructions how to install the dependencies without reading the linked grpc quickstart guide above: